logo

 Quick Facts

-• There are 6 not-for-profit four-year colleges and universities that offer a program in marriage and family therapy, mental health counseling, school counseling, substance abuse counseling, and/or vocational rehabilitation counseling in North Dakota.1,2
+• There are 6 not-for-profit colleges and universities that offer a program in mental health counseling, marriage and family therapy, school counseling, substance abuse counseling, and/or vocational rehabilitation counseling in North Dakota.1,2

-• Of the counseling schools in North Dakota, 1 offers an associate’s degree, 3 offer a bachelor’s degree, 2 offer a certificate, and 4 offer a master’s or advanced degree.1,2
+• Of the counseling schools in North Dakota, 1 offers an associate degree, 3 offer a bachelor’s degree, 1 offers a certificate, and 4 offer a master’s or advanced degree.1,2

 • 4 schools offer a degree in mental health counseling.1,2